pluma-lms/pluma-lms-php/README.md

 A learning management system that combines popular solutions for education into an all-in-one, catch-all package.

 ## Design principles
-Pluma keeps several key points in mind.
+Pluma (PHP) keeps several key points in mind.
 These are:
 - Object-oriented, easy-to-understand code.
 - No daemon needs to be started in order to run Pluma LMS.
 We highly dislike them.
 - Pluma intends to replace many different, fragmented, and incomplete learning management systems and other educational software such as Moodle, Canvas, Blackboard, Weebly, Edmodo, Home Access Center/Teacher Access Center, Remind.com, Eduphoria.
 There is no need to use all of these different softwares and services with a monolithic, complete LMS never seen before like Pluma.